 If we are forced to cancel your trip because it is not viable (due to COVID-related travel restrictions), or if we cannot manage your health and safety on a particular itinerary, or because we do not have the numbers to reach our minimum (usually 4, but occasionally 6), then we will ask you to select one of the following options:

 What happens if you cancel your trip?

-If you cancel your adventure 29 or <29 days before your departure, then you are liable to cancellation charges.
+If you cancel your adventure 29 or <29 days before your departure, then you will lose your entire payment.

 📅 This trip takes place on the following dates.
 Book for when you feel comfortable and safe to travel.
 You may also privatize this trip (only travel with those whom you book the trip with) and choose your own departure date.